tasmota/docs/integrations/Home-Assistant.md

 [Home Assistant](https://home-assistant.io/) (Hass) is an open-source home automation platform running on Python 3.

-**Important:** The information on this page is related to:
- - Tasmota release 6.4.1 or later
- - Home Assistant 0.84.2 or later

 ## Hass configuration - General
 This page describes configuring Hass and Tasmota for MQTT device discovery.

-If you don't want to use this option, please refer to:
+If you don't want to use this option, please refer to [[Home Assistant - Manual Config|Home-Assistant-‐-Manual-Config]]
- - [[Home Assistant - Manual Config|Home-Assistant-‐-Manual-Config]] - For Home Assistant 0.84.2 or later together with Tasmota developement version built 2018-12-13 or later
- - [[Home Assistant - Manual Config (Legacy)|Home-Assistant-‐-Manual-Config-(Legacy)]] - For older versions of Home Assistant or Tasmota

 Hass configuration is not exposed in the web UI.
 It is done by editing the `configuration.yaml` file which is found in the `.homeassistant` folder after installing and the first startup of Hass (or in the `/config` folder, if you’re using Hass.io).